The "Enslavers"

 Mark Levin: "Come on, come on!
 Let's get to it.
 You're a professor.
 You're not a politician.
 The money's gone, isn't it?"

-Mark Levin: "Dr. Ghilauducci, the money is gone, isn't it?"
+Mark Levin: "Dr. Ghilarducci, the money is gone, isn't it?"

-Teresa Ghilauducci: "The Trea, the government borrowed it from Social Security....just like...."
+Teresa Ghilarducci: "The Trea, the government borrowed it from Social Security....just like...."

 Mark Levin: "They issued 'I.O.U.s', correct?
 They issued 'I.O.U.s', correct?"

-Teresa Ghilauducci: "The did.
+Teresa Ghilarducci: "The did.
 Just like they're issuing...."

 Mark Levin: "Hold on, now!
 Is that, is that insurance?"

-Teresa Ghilauducci: "It's insured by the full faith and credit of U.S. government."
+Teresa Ghilarducci: "It's insured by the full faith and credit of U.S. government."

 Mark Levin: "No, no, I didn't ask that.
 Is that insurance?"